yuval-a/deriveODM/readme.md

    // and then the callback in $onUpdate above will be called dataobj.prop = 25;
 ```
+##### Listening for local changes
+The fourth built-in method can be used when you want to listen for value-changes on certain properties of your object,
+(**Note**: this will trigger on *local* changes to the properties, regardless to their state in the equavilent documents in the database collection)

+* `changed(property, newValue, oldValue)`

+To register a property for the listener, put its name (as a string) inside an array defined as the `$Listen` meta-property (e.g. `$Listen: [ "property" ,"otherproperty", "objectprop.prop"]`.
+The `changed` method contains this code by default:
+`console.log (this[MainIndex]+":",property,"changed from",oldValue,"to",newValue);`

 ### Unique indexes
 Now, we decide that we want the `_name` property index to be unique: